vfile/vfile-matter/readme.md

   }
 }

-export {} // You may not need this, but it makes sure the file is a module.
+// You may not need this,
+// but it makes sure the file is a module. export {}
 ```

 ## Compatibility